jay-babu/mason-null-ls.nvim/README.md

 })
 ```

-See the Default Configuration section to understand how the default dap configs
+See the Default Configuration section to understand how the default configs
 can be overridden.

 # Handlers usage